The problem: We normally think of procrastination as inherently bad. When we do it, we feel a sense of shame.

 - Accountability, and

-How to Punish Yourself into Becoming an Active Procrastinator
+How to Become an Active Procrastinator

 If you’re an active procrastinator by nature, then getting started and getting finished when the time comes isn’t a big issue.
 The problem, of course, is that most of us aren’t.
 I don’t believe I am, but I do think I learned relatively early how to deal with it.